bcgov/gwa-api/docs/OCP4-MIGRATION.md

 Apply your changes to the `APS Gateway` by running the `gwa pg` command (see the [API Provider Flow](/USER-JOURNEY.md) for detailed instructions).

-### Add the NetworkSecurityPolicy (NSP)
+### Add the Kubernetes Security Policy (KSP)

 The `APS Gateway` needs to be able to route to your service from within the OCP4 cluster.
-To do this, add the following NSP to your OCP4 namespace (update the destination label matching based on your Pod labels):
+To do this, add the following KSP to your OCP4 namespace (update the `podSelector` label matching based on your Pod labels):

 ```
-kind: NetworkSecurityPolicy
+kind: NetworkPolicy
-apiVersion: security.devops.gov.bc.ca/v1alpha1
+apiVersion: networking.k8s.io/v1
 metadata:
-  name: aps-gateway-to-your-upstream-api
+  name: allow-traffic-from-gateway-to-your-api
 spec:
-  description: |
-    allow the aps gateway to route traffic to your api
-  source:
+  podSelector:
+    matchLabels:
+      name: my-upstream-api
+  ingress:
+    - from:
-    - - $namespace=264e6f-test
+        - namespaceSelector:
+            matchLabels:
+              environment: test
+              name: 264e6f
-    - - $namespace=264e6f-prod
+    - from:
-  destination:
-    - - app.kubernetes.io/name=my-upstream-api
+        - namespaceSelector:
+            matchLabels:
+              environment: prod
+              name: 264e6f
 ```

 ### Remove all Routes/Ingress